MAC address: Applications

-Usage in hosts
+Use in hosts

 On broadcast networks, such as Ethernet, the MAC address is expected to uniquely identify each node on that segment and allows frames to be marked for specific hosts.
 It thus forms the basis of most of the link layer (OSI layer 2) networking upon which upper-layer protocols rely to produce complex, functioning networks.

 Many network interfaces support changing their MAC address.
 On most Unix-like systems, the command utility ifconfig may be used to remove and add link address aliases.
 For instance, the active ifconfig directive may be used on NetBSD to specify which of the attached addresses to activate.
 Hence, various configuration scripts and utilities permit the randomization of the MAC address at the time of booting or before establishing a network connection.

 Changing MAC addresses is necessary in network virtualization.
 In MAC spoofing, this is practiced in exploiting security vulnerabilities of a computer system.
-Some modern operating systems, such as Apple iOS and Android, especially in mobile devices, are designed to randomize the assignment of a MAC address to network interface when scanning for wireless access points to avert tracking systems.
+Some modern operating systems, such as Apple iOS and Android, especially in mobile devices, are designed to assign a random MAC address to their network interface when scanning for wireless access points to avert tracking systems.

-In Internet Protocol (IP) networks, the MAC address of an interface corresponding to an IP address may be queried with the Address Resolution Protocol (ARP) for IPv4 and the Neighbor Discovery Protocol (NDP) for IPv6, relating OSI layer 3 addresses with layer 2 addresses.
+In Internet Protocol (IP) networks, the MAC address of an interface corresponding to an IP address may be queried with the Address Resolution Protocol (ARP) for IPv4 and the Neighbor Discovery Protocol (NDP) for IPv6.
+Thus ARP and NDP relate OSI layer 3 addresses to layer 2 addresses.

 Tracking

 Randomization

 According to Edward Snowden, the US National Security Agency has a system that tracks the movements of mobile devices in a city by monitoring MAC addresses.
-To avert this practice, Apple has started using random MAC addresses in iOS devices while scanning for networks.
-Other vendors followed quickly.
-MAC address randomization during scanning was added in Android starting from version 6.0, Windows 10, and Linux kernel 3.18.
+To avert this practice, Apple started using random MAC addresses in iOS devices while scanning for networks.
+Other vendors quickly followed suit.
+MAC address randomization during scanning was added in Android starting from version 6.0, in Windows 10, and in Linux 3.18.
 The actual implementations of the MAC address randomization technique vary largely in different devices.
 Moreover, various flaws and shortcomings in these implementations may allow an attacker to track a device even if its MAC address is changed, for instance its probe requests' other elements, or their timing.
 If random MAC addresses are not used, researchers have confirmed that it is possible to link a real identity to a particular wireless MAC address.

 Randomized MAC addresses can be identified by the "locally administered" bit described above.

 Other information leakage

 Using wireless access points in SSID-hidden mode (network cloaking), a mobile wireless device may not only disclose its own MAC address when traveling, but even the MAC addresses associated to SSIDs the device has already connected to, if they are configured to send these as part of probe request packets.
-Alternative modes to prevent this include configuring access points to be either in beacon-broadcasting mode or probe-response with SSID mode.
+Alternatives to prevent this include configuring access points to be in either beacon-broadcasting mode or probe-response-with-SSID mode.
 In these modes, probe requests may be unnecessary or sent in broadcast mode without disclosing the identity of previously known networks.